mjhea0/thinkful-mentor/angular/ngClass-directive/readme.md

 Think about how you could use this directive for other events, like -

-1. Hovering over an element
-1. On a button click
+1. On a mouseover or button click
 1. When the text value of an element changes

 *Note*: You do not have to set a default class.
 Instead, you could just have a class applied when the item is checked.